kohougen/CICD_Knowledge/2_Performance_Test/1_Jmeter/README.md

 1. Run The Test Plan In GUI Mode To Confirm If Everything Is OK(Right click Thread Group > Start)
 1. Confirm Test Result(Request Head/Body And Response Head/Body)
+   * This sample have two success requests and one failure request

 ![alt text](https://github.com/kohougen/CICD_Knowledge/blob/master/2_Performance_Test/1_Jmeter/Pictures/Test_Result.PNG)

-1. Add More Test Data And Update Thread Properties For The Real Performance Test(Set A Big Number)
+1. Add More Test Data And Update Thread Properties For The Real Performance Test(Set A Big Number And Long Period)
 1. Save Test Plan(File > Save TestPlan as)
 1. Run The Performance Test In Command Mode
    * No Proxy: Run The Following Command